joyvelasquez/xrtpy/README.md

 XRTpy is a Python Package for analyzing data from the X-Ray Telescope (XRT) instrument onboard the Hinode spacecraft.
 XRTpy creation began early 2021.
 XRTpy motivation is allow users to freely use XRT data using Python.
-XRTpy will make use of SunPy, an open-source Python library for Solar Physics data analysis and visualization.
+XRTpy will make use of SunPy**[Sunpy](https://sunpy.org/)** , an open-source Python library for Solar Physics data analysis and visualization.

 About XRT